 This year had me questioning a lot.
 I questioned my purpose, my job, my value, my actions, my beliefs, my shopping habits, my past, my priorities, and my personal style.
 I went through highs and lows of not giving a shit to not giving a fuck to caring too much about what doesn't matter to finding small moments of it all aligning and finding growth and self-care.

 I think many can relate to this.
-And I think that when you look at what 2020 has thrown our way, how we've handled it has a lot to do with care.
+And I think that when you look at what life has thrown our way the past few years, how we've handled it has a lot to do with care.
 Caring for others, caring for the environment, caring about the future, caring about ourselves.
 Caring is stylish, and caring prevents one from not giving a shit.